annahel2/MECH105-Algorithms/README.md

 # MECH105-Algorithms
 These are the algorithms I created for MECH105, utilizing different numerical methods.
--Please go to the labeled branches to learn more about each code
+- Please go to the labeled branches to learn more about each code
 ## **False Position**
 False Position is a root finding closed bracketing method
 ## **LU Decomposition**